n-kamata/3dObjectDetection/writeup.md

 ## 2. Do you see any benefits in camera-lidar fusion compared to lidar-only tracking (in theory and in your concrete results)?

 This figure shows filtering result using LIDAR measurements to confirm that KF works for single object tracking.

 <img src="figure/../figures/filter_result.png" width="600">

 This figure shows tacks RMSE result without Kalman filter to confirm that association works.
 Mean was not good, but somehow a measure was tracked correctly and RMSE can be calculated.

 <img src="figure/../figures/trackmanagement_result.png" width="600">

 This figure shows tracking result using LIDAR measurements.
 RMSE means of track0 is 0.15, track1 is 0.12, track3 is 0.19.

 <img src="figure/../figures/LIDAR.png" width="600">

-This figure shows tracking result using LIDAR and camere measurements.
+This figure shows tracking result using LIDAR and camera measurements.
 It means sensor fusion result.
 RMSE mean of track0 is worse, but other RMSEs are better than LIDAR only tracking.

 <img src="figure/../figures/LIDARandCamera.png" width="600">

 We can say sensor fusion result was better than Lidar tracking result.
 There would be 2 reasons: